Toenail Fungus Treatments: When to See The Doctor

 Treatments and Cures

 Finally, a doctor can provide several available options for treating a fungal toenail infection.
 He or she can prescribe antifungal drugs that the patient takes orally, prescribe antifungal nail polish, or prescription strength nail cream.
 And, in extreme cases, a doctor may elect to surgically remove the nail to apply medications directly to the nail bed.

 Michigan Podiatry is an experienced family podiatry practice with offices in three locations and emergency care capabilities.
-So, contact the caring staff today at the office in Southfield to set the appointment for a consultation and treatment if you are suffering from a fungal infection.
+So, contact the caring staff today at the office in Southfield/ Bingham Farms, Livonia, Novi, or Howell to set an appointment for a consultation and treatment if you are suffering from a fungal infection.